 No, Reese wasn’t my Madeline but she was a good Madeline.
 In fact, the entire cast seemed entirely not what I expected and yet exactly perfect for this rendition of the story.

-I recommend grabbing your husband or your girlfriends and a nice bottle of something with bubbles and dig in for this limited run series (7 episodes) with the last episode scheduled for April 2, 2017.
+I recommend grabbing your husband or your girlfriends and a nice bottle of something with bubbles and dig in for this limited run series (7 episodes).

 Now, here’s the million dollar question.